astral-sh/uv/README.md

 as existing tools, including `-r requirements.txt`, `-c constraints.txt`, `-e .` (for editable installs), `--index-url`, and more.

-## Background & Roadmap
+## Background

 Puffin is an extremely fast Python package resolver and installer, designed as a drop-in replacement for `pip` and `pip-tools` (`pip-compile` and `pip-sync`).

-But Puffin itself is not a complete "package manager".
-Instead, it represents an intermediary goal in our pursuit of a "Cargo for Python": a Python package manager that is extremely fast, reliable, and easy to use — a single tool capable of unifying not only `pip` and `pip-tools`, but also `pipx`, `pip-tools`, `virtualenv`, `tox`, `setuptools`, `poetry`, `pyenv`, `rye`, and more.
+Puffin is not a complete package manager.
+Instead, it represents an intermediary goal in our pursuit of a "Cargo for Python": a Python package and project manager that is extremely fast, reliable, and easy to use — a single tool capable of unifying not only `pip` and `pip-tools`, but also `pipx`, `virtualenv`, `tox`, `setuptools`, `poetry`, `pyenv`, `rye`, and more.

 In the future, Puffin will be used as the foundation for such a tool: a single binary that bootstraps your Python installation and gives you everything you need to be productive with Python.